Hidden Holland is reader-supported. Booking through my links may earn me a small commission. As an Amazon Associate, I earn from qualifying purchases.

 Rijksmuseum Tickets: How to Visit Without Crowds

 As a friend of the museum I visit regularly and help travelers fit the Rijksmuseum into their day in a way that still leaves energy for the rest of Amsterdam.
-A little planning here makes a big difference.
+A little planning makes a big difference.

 Where to Buy Rijksmuseum Tickets

 The Rijksmuseum does not sell tickets at the door.
 There is no ticket desk.
 All visitors must book a time slot online in advance.
+I recommend booking through Get Your Guide.
+Just follow the link.

 ⤷ Compare here which Amsterdam city pass is right for you

 If you prefer more context inside the museum, a private, or small-group guided tour can be an even better option.
 I don’t guide museum tours myself, but I often suggest a guided tours to travelers who find large museums tiring, or overwhelming.
-I share my recommendations below.

 Ticket Options at a Glance